skychil/kombol/README.md

 * Double symbols like <>, "" make great combos
   * A left arrow is added to position the cursor in between
   * They work in every application and website
-* Having all symbols on the base layer and combos is easy to remember
+* Having all symbols on the base layer is ideal for programming
-  * Compare with the common practice of: some on the base layer, some on the shift layer, and some on a "symbols" layer
+  * Compare with the common practice of: some symbols on the base layer, some on the Shift layer, and some on a separate "Symbols" layer

 <details>
 <summary>1 Finger vs 2 Finger Combos</summary>